National Election Board of Ethiopia: History

+Chairpersons History

 Structure

 The NEBE consists of two components: the Board and the Secretariat.
 According to Article 6 of the amended Proclamation number 532/2006, the Board of the NEBE consists of nine members who are nominated by the prime minister and appointed by the House of Peoples' Representatives.
 These members are selected based on national diversity, and gender representation.
 The Secretariat is the operational branch of NEBE.
 The Secretariat is headed by a Chief Executive, and has the responsibility for the preparation and conduct of the electoral process.

 Reforms

-In November 2018, during the prime ministership of Abiy Ahmed that started in April 2018 promising major reforms, the judge Birtukan Mideksa was appointed as the head of NEBE.
+In November 2018, during the prime ministership of Abiy Ahmed that started in April 2018 promising major reforms, the judge Birtukan Mideksa was appointed as the head of NEBE replacing incumbent Samia Gutu.